EnigmaLake/el-games-zoot-template/client/README.md

-# EL Zoot Game Client Template
+# Zoot Game Client Template

 The **Zoot Game Client Template** project is a **Nextjs** project designed to seamlessly integrate games into the **_Zoot_** platform.